Poklol/OS-PROJECT/Matrix-Multiplier-with-IPC-Multithreading-Round-Robin-Scheduler/README.md

-This project was done as an Assignment in the coursework of CS F372 Operating Systems.
+This project was done as an Assignment in the coursework of  Operating Systems in ODD semester 3 in SRM ktr

 Team Members :

-Shreyash Bhardwaj
-Animish Prateek
-Andrew Alex Devasia
-Hirakjyoti Nath
-Krishn Parasar
-Nikhil Raj
+Charukesh.B
+Shyam Sundar
+Suhail